MiksuNy/rust_ray_tracing/README.md

 Features:
 - Partial support for .obj models (only triangulated models)
+- Smooth shading (vertex normals)
 - Limited support for .mtl files with PBR
-- Export to .ppm format
 - Simple BVH
+- Supported formats for rendering
+    - .ppm

 Todo:
 - Support for other image formats (at least .bmp, maybe .png)
-- 3D models
+- Scenes and models
-    - Better support for .obj files (textures, normals) OR
+    - Texture support for .obj files
-    - Just use glTF format for camera support, better PBR materials etc.
+    - Support for .gltf format for camera support, better PBR materials etc.
+    - Simple scene file format
 - Better BVH
 - Multithreaded rendering

+Todo (later):
+- Option to use the GPU for rendering (probably compute shaders first, then hardware accelerated ray tracing)

 Todo (maybe):
 - Windowing and GUI for realtime editing of rendering parameters etc.

+Known issues:
+- Some .obj exporters don't work with this.
+The best way to get around this is to bring the model into Blender and export again.
+- The BVH ignores some triangles, creating visual holes in a model.
+It seems like this only happens when triangles are exactly parallel to an axis.

 ![](dragon.png)
 ![](dragon_debug.png)